Xuan-Yi/NTUEE-Data-Structure/README.md

 # Introduction
-* This is programming assignment 1 (PA1) of NTUEE Data Structure, lectured by Professor Chan at 2022, Autumn.
+* This is programming assignment 1 (PA1) for NTUEE Data Structure, taught by Professor Chan in Autumn 2022.
-* This is about building a binary search tree from a post order output of that unknown tree, then apply apply some operations on it.
-Detailes are in doc/report.pdf and codes.
+* It involves constructing a binary search tree from an unknown tree's post-order output and performing operations on it.
+For more information, refer to the doc/report.pdf and codes.

 # Makefile Commands